 In times of uncertainty and where everything seems adverse, organizations inevitably think about minimizing potential losses, maintaining productivity and efficiency.
 But this is not their only challenge, the people, their collaborators, expect a leader who will guide them, recognize them and transmit the necessary trust in them to overcome this situation.

-Traditionally, the concept of leadership has been related to the ability of a person to influence other people and thus enable the achievement of objectives.
+Traditionally, the concept of leadership has been related by the ability of a person to influence other people, and thus enable the achievement of objectives.
 In the early days of the administration, the figure of the leader was considered primarily as a guide, his function was to set a clear and unique course, through directives that were transmitted to his staff.
 The work of leadership responded to the concept of industrial society with a classical or Taylorist approach, in which tasks were carefully studied, standardized, and people considered one more link in the production machinery.

 As time goes by, organizations also changed and management accepted that it was not enough for a leader to provide directives to meet objectives.
 In this respect the leader’s socio-emotional support becomes a key element where the leader emerges as one capable of obtaining the commitment of his team, motivating them to fulfill individual, group, and organizational objectives, contributing to their personal and professional development.